Epidemiology of attention deficit hyperactive disorder: South Africa

 The number of adults between the ages of 20-50 with ADHD was estimated to be about 1.09%.
 However, within clinical psychiatric settings, the number of patients with ADHD was 52.5%, a large difference.
 A possible determined cause for this is lack of knowledge and funding to research about the disease may be the reason the number of patents with ADHD was so high.
 Furthermore, these individuals could have been misdiagnosed as ADHD symptoms in adults are similar to 20.43% of other psychiatric conditions; the similarities paired with adequate knowledge to tell different conditions apart, may have played a part in this.

 Asia

 China

 In the age group 6-16, the percentage of ADHD diagnosed is about 6.4% within China.
-It is typically diagnosed withing childhood and continues to manifest in adulthood.
+It is typically diagnosed within childhood and continues to manifest in adulthood.
 In a study about the prevalence of ADHD within Shanghai, China, the amount of caregivers reporting their patients to have ADHD was twice the actual prevalence of ADHD.
 Causes for this can be linked to lack of knowledge, as care-givers are not professionals and may be unaware of the specifics in diagnosing ADHD.
 This could also be due to higher screening rated for ADHD which in turn, result in more ADHD diagnosis.